sunnamed434/BitMono/docs/developers/do-not-resolve-members.rst

-Instead highly recommend to use this:
+Instead highly recommend to use this.

 .. code-block:: csharp